EVENT

 DRAPAC 2025

-From August 26-28 2025, WHAT TO FIX attended the third edition of DRAPAC - Asia Pacific’s annual digital rights gathering.
+WHAT TO FIX attended the third edition of DRAPAC - Asia Pacific’s annual digital rights gathering - held in Kuala Lumpur, Malaysia, from 26 to 28 August 2025.

 The event was an excellent opportunity for us to reconnect with activists and researchers from across the region and beyond, and to exchange valuable knowledge and insights.